-If a student has a Federal Direct Student Loan, and/or Federal Parent PLUS Loan, the loan information will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
-For more information, please visit www.nslds.ed.gov.
+\ If a student has a Federal Direct Student Loan, and/or Federal Parent PLUS Loan, the loan information will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
+For more information, please visit https://nslds.ed.gov/npas/ index.htm.